eggerino/stagma/README.md

-# About
+# Stagma

-A simple stack based programming language.
+> A simple stack based programming language.

-Educational project to learn about compilers/interpreters for executing source code on a computer.
+Educational project to learn about interpreters/compilers for executing source code on a computer.

-# Run example

-## With runtime

-- Build the toolchain `./build.sh`
-- Compile example to byte code `./bin/stagmac bytecode example/test.sm bin/test.smb`
-- Run the byte code in the runtime `./bin/stagmar bin/test.smb`

 # Planed components for toolchain

-- [x] Parser
-- [x] Runtime
 - [ ] Interpreter
 - [ ] REPL
 - [ ] Compiler